This hearty and flavorful okra stew features tender pieces of beef cooked in a rich tomato-and-onion-based broth.

 2. Stir in cornstarch slurry at the end of cooking.
 Mix a tablespoon of cornstarch with 1-2 tablespoons of cold water, then stir the slurry into the stew.

-Yes, you can use frozen chopped onions, but then they will release quite a bit of water into the pan, preventing the meat from browning.
+Yes, you can use frozen chopped onions, but they will release quite a bit of water into the pan, preventing the meat from browning.

 Serving Suggestions